Margaret of Denmark, Queen of Scotland

-Margaret of Denmark (23 June 1456 – 14 July 1486) was Queen of Scots from 1469 to 1486 by marriage to King James III.
+Margaret of Denmark (Margrete in Danish; 23 June 1456 – 14 July 1486) was Queen of Scots from 1469 to 1486 by marriage to King James III.
 She was the daughter of Christian I, King of Denmark, Norway and Sweden, and Dorothea of Brandenburg.

 Life

 Margaret was born in Denmark to King Christian I and Queen Dorothea of Denmark, Norway and Sweden.
 Not much is known about her upbringing.
 By the time she was four years old there were talks about her marriage to the Scottish Prince James.
 In 1468 Margaret was betrothed to James of Scotland as a means to stop a feud regarding the debt Scotland owed Denmark over the taxation of the Hebrides and Isle of Man.
 The marriage was arranged on the recommendation of King Charles VII of France.
 In July 1469, at the age of 13 she married James III at Holyrood Abbey.
 Upon their marriage all of the Scottish debt was cancelled.
 William Sinclair, 1st Earl of Caithness, was at that time the Norse Earl of Orkney.
 In 1472 he was made to exchange his Orkney fief for Ravenscraig Castle, so the Scottish throne took the earl's rights to the islands too.